artsy/artsy.github.io/_posts/2019-03-01-editorial-reatures.markdown

 - [The 100 Most Expensive Artists at Auction](https://www.artsy.net/article/artsy-editorial-the-100-most-expensive-artists)

 # Takeaways for developers
-- Work with the editorial and design team to ensure that expected content maps as closely to the existing article data-model and CMS features as possible
+- We try to work with our editorial and design teams to ensure new editorial content maps as closely to our existing article data-model and CMS features as possible.
+That way, we can have an upfront conversation about the constraints our systems might impose on designs.
 - Relying heavily on existing article and system components ensures that system-wide changes (for example, changes to breakpoints) will be inherited
 - Always create snapshot tests to monitor how an article changes over time